fullmetalbrackets/blog/src/content/blog/setup-home-assistant-sweet-potato-debian.md

 ## Install Home Assistant Supervised

-Go to the <a href="https://github.com/home-assistant/os-agent/releases/latest" target="_blank">Home Assistant OS-Agent Release Page</a>, and the copy the URL for the latest version of the asset file ending in `_aarch64.deb`.
+Go to the <a href="https://github.com/home-assistant/os-agent/releases/latest" target="_blank" data-umami-event="hass-potato-hass-os-release">Home Assistant OS-Agent Release Page</a>, and the copy the URL for the latest version of the asset file ending in `_aarch64.deb`.
 (As of this writing, that's version 1.6.0)

 ```bash
 wget https://github.com/home-assistant/os-agent/releases/download/1.6.0/os-agent_1.6.0_linux_aarch64.deb